gilhuss/Download-Candles-Anytime/README.md

 ## Acknowledgments
 - Thanks to the CCXT team for their incredible library that made this tool possible.
-- Gratitude to the tkinter and customtkinter communities for providing the tools to build our GUI.
+- Gratitude to the tkinter and customtkinter communities for providing the tools to build this GUI.